SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   is still conserved.

   A large number may rapidly slow down the performances and lead to memory saturation.

   This parameter cannot be assigned to photons (mass = 0).

+.. py:data:: radiation_max_emissions

+  :default: ``10``

+  The maximum number of emission Monte-Carlo event a macro-particle can undergo during a timestep.
+  Since this value is used to allocate some buffers, a high value can saturate memory.

+  This parameter cannot be assigned to photons (mass = 0).